wp-plugins/custom-private-post/readme.txt

  after you've translated it please send it to wordpress(at)mengzhuo.org, and attach with po file name by what your language called in English.

 == Changelog ==
+= 1.1 =

+REMOVE:checkbox2boolean for a little bit effiency

 = 1.0 =
 Brand New start